marcandres17/WGS-human-variant-calling/README.md

 ## References

-Verified against the original sources below — see the note at the end for two citations from the working notes that could not be confirmed.

 1. Andrews, S. (2010). *FastQC: A Quality Control Tool for High Throughput Sequence Data* [Software].
 Babraham Bioinformatics. https://www.bioinformatics.babraham.ac.uk/projects/fastqc/
 2. Chen, S., Zhou, Y., Chen, Y., & Gu, J. (2018). fastp: an ultra-fast all-in-one FASTQ preprocessor. *Bioinformatics*, 34(17), i884–i890. https://doi.org/10.1093/bioinformatics/bty560